jejjohnson/research_journal_v2/notes/ml4eo/geo_concepts/geo_concepts_problems.md

 $$

-1. Learn a good representation network.
+1. Learn a good representation network which encodes our data from an infinite domain into a finite latent domain.
-2. Learn a good decoder for a specific Task.
+2. Do the computations in finite dimensional space.
+3. Learn a reconstruction function from the finite dimensional latent domain to another infinite dimensional domain.

 **Examples**:
 * Unstructured <--> Irregular, e.g. CloudSAT + MODIS
 * Irregular <--> Regular, e.g., AlongTrack + Grid
 * Regular <--> Regular, e.g., GeoStationary I + GeoStationary II